-Read how Joe developed professional skills while applying knowledge learnt at UWE Bristol during his placement year at global giant Lafarge.
+Read how Joe developed his professional skills during his placement year at global giant Lafarge.

-We arrange regular site visits and industry field trips in and around Bristol throughout the course so you can consider construction related topics in the field.
-We arrange residential field trips, which are subsidised by the Department.
+Regular site visits and industry field trips in and around Bristol help you consider construction related topics in the field.
+We also arrange residential field trips, which are subsidised by the department.

-During the early part of your course we arrange two site visits.
-In recent years these have included a visit to Slimbridge to consider options for a new visitors centre, together with a team building trip such as go-karting or outward-bound activities.
+Two site visits.
+In recent years these have included a visit to Slimbridge to consider options for a new visitors' centre and a team building trip with go-karting or outward bound activities.

-In your final year, we arrange an international field trip, usually to Berlin, where you can visit a construction site and hear presentations from local industry.
+An international field trip, usually to Berlin, where you will visit a construction site and hear presentations from local industry.

-- Study and collaborate with classmates in our new 'Hive' lounge and open computing area.
+Study and collaborate on group assignments in our dedicated Hive lounge and open computing area.

 Careers / Further study

-On graduation, you can go into a choice of careers.
-These include: professional quantity surveying; commercial management; project and facilities management; value and risk management; procurement management; arbitration and dispute resolution; capital allowances and tax consultancy; property development; construction manufacturing; and supply.
+You'll have a wide choice of careers to go into.
+These include professional quantity surveying, commercial management, project and facilities management, value and risk management, procurement management, arbitration and dispute resolution, capital allowances and tax consultancy, property development, construction manufacturing, and supply.

-Recent graduates have gone on to work for construction partners including Aecom, Interserve, Wilmott-Dixon and Balfour Beatty.
-Others are working in the public sector, specifically with local authorities.
+Our graduates have gone on to work for construction partners including Aecom, Interserve, Wilmott-Dixon and Balfour Beatty.
+Others work in the public sector, specifically with local authorities.